Take434/Appollon/README.md

   The client secret of your spotify application
 - `SPOTIFY_REDIRECT_URI`
   The redirect uri, if run locally this should be `http://localhost:3000/spotifycallback`
-  make sure that the to change this, if you change the port of the dev server
+  make sure to change this, if you change the port of the dev server
 - `SPOTIFY_SCOPE`
-  The scopes provided to the spotify API when requesting access to a user's data.
+  The scopes provided to the Spotify API when requesting access to a user's data.
   In the current development stage, we just added all scopes, because we are still developing features and don't want to add scopes later on.
 In the     future we will only request the scopes we need.
 - `DOMAIN`
   The actual domain of the application, if you run it locally this should be `http://localhost:3000`.
   Make sure to modify the port, should you change it.